-What is post-birth support and why is it important?
+What is post-birth support and why is it so important?

-In Māori tradition, being a new mother is sacred and she is referred to as te whare tangata - 'the house of humanity' and 'the canoe that conveys one generation to the next,' and so, a woman who has just given birth is treated with the utmost care.
-In many other traditional and indigenous cultures around the world, the mother is cared for for at least 40 days post-birth.
+In Māori tradition, a new mother is referred to as te whare tangata - 'the house of humanity' and 'the canoe that conveys one generation to the next'.
+She is sacred and treated with the utmost care.
+In many other traditional and indigenous cultures around the world, the mother is deeply cared for for at least 40 days post-birth.

-According to Jenny Allison, author of Golden Month, - Caring for the World's Mothers after Childbirth, research shows that estimated rates of postpartum depression in western countries are at over 20% and "good postpartum support can have a protective effect against developing postpartum depression, and that the converse is also true, that neglect of the mother's needs after giving birth is a contributing factor to depression."
+According to Jenny Allison, author of Golden Month, - Caring for the World's Mothers after Childbirth, research shows that estimated rates of postpartum depression in western countries are at over 20% and "good postpartum support can have a protective effect against developing postpartum depression."